How planning poker works

 A practical variation of Fibonacci, widely used in agile estimation.

-Why teams use Planning Poker
+Why teams use Scrum Poker

 Better estimates, fewer surprises, happier sprints.